-set\inbound\cipher (block\engine, block\size, mac\engine, mac\size, mac\key)

-Switch inbound data cipher.
+set\inbound\cipher (block\engine, block\size, mac\engine, mac\size, mac\key, etm=False) Switch inbound data cipher: :param etm: Set encrypt-then-mac from OpenSSH set\keepalive (interval, callback)

-set keepalive(interval, callback)

 Turn on/off the callback keepalive.
 If interval seconds pass with no data read from or written to the socket, the callback will be executed and the timer will be reset.